Xiaotang Mountain Han Shrine: History

 Funerary shrines have been built on top of the tombs of members of the upper nobility and feudal lords since the Warring States period (475–221 BC).
 Erecting such shrines as well as monumental towers became popular during the times of the Han dynasty (207 BC – 220 AD) and in particular in the era of the Eastern Han dynasty (25–220 AD).
 The Xiaotang Mountain Han Shrine dates to the early Eastern Han dynasty, but the exact date remains unknown.
 Historical inscriptions that were added to the shrine suggest that it dates back before the year 129 AD (the 4th year of the reign of the Eastern Han Emperor Shun of Han), to which the earliest inscription on the shrine is dated.
 The second oldest inscription date is the year when Emperor Huan of Han of the Eastern Han changed his era name to "Yongkang" (永康 (Yǒngkāng), in 167 AD).
-The shrine is mentioned in the "Commentary to the River Classic" (Shui Jing Zhu) by the Northern Wei dynasty scholar Li Daoyuan (died 527 AD).
-The shrine is also recorded in the "Catalogue of Inscriptions on Stone and Bone" by Zhao Mingcheng (1081–1129 AD), a scholar-official and epigraphist in the Song dynasty also known for being the husband to poet Li Qingzhao.
+The shrine is mentioned in the Commentary to the River Classic by the Northern Wei dynasty scholar Li Daoyuan (died 527 AD).
+The shrine is also recorded in the Catalogue of Inscriptions on Stone and Bone by Zhao Mingcheng (1081–1129 AD), a scholar-official and epigraphist in the Song dynasty also known for being the husband to poet Li Qingzhao.
 The shrine was among the first 180 sites to be included in the List of Major National Historical and Cultural Sites on April 3, 1961.

 Shrine

 The Xiaotang Mountain Han Shrine is a free-standing masonry construction topped by a single-eaved and hanging hill-shaped roof.
 It that stands 4.14 m long, 2.5 m wide, and 2.64 m tall.
 The walls are made from black stones and are 20 cm thick.
 An 86 cm-tall octagonal stone pillar has been placed in the center of the shrine.
 The shrine is decorated with sunken images cut away from a surface as well as bas-relief images.
 The stone walls and the triangular stone girders are engraved with depictions of legendary tales, historic events, time keeping and astrology, royal audiences, travel, guest receptions, war campaigns, hunting, cooking, and recreation.
 Other architectural components of the shrine carry simpler decorations with motives such as lowered curtains and water chestnut.
-An inscription of particular cultural history and calligraphic value is the "Odes to Moving Filial Piety" (Gan Xiao Song) written by King of Longdong in the Northern Qi dynasty (550–577 AD) and engraved on the outside gable of the shrine.
+An inscription of particular cultural history and calligraphic value is the Odes to Moving Filial Piety (隴東王感孝頌) written by King of Longdong in the Northern Qi dynasty (550–577 AD) and engraved on the outside gable of the shrine.